Niacinamide vs Salicylic Acid: Stop Guessing—Here’s What Works for Your Skin

 Niacinamide cannot permanently shrink pores, but it significantly reduces their appearance by controlling oil, improving elasticity, and strengthening the skin barrier.
 With consistent use (6–8 weeks), pores look tighter and less visible.

-5. Which product should I start with — niacinamide serum or salicylic acid serum?
+4. Which product should I start with — niacinamide vs salicylic acid serum?

 If you have clogged pores, blackheads, whiteheads, or active acne, start with salicylic acid.